skybrud/sky-accordion/readme.md

 **By the default, each element will stay opened after toggle action, however setting the `only-one-active` to `true` will prevent group from opening more than one element at the same time- same behaviour as non-grouped elements.**
 ### Custom toggle element

 In some cases developers need to create a custom toggle element which not necessarily has to rendered within the wrapper element.
-VueCollapse provides a solution for that cases.
+SkyAccordion provides a solution for that cases.
 Thanks to Vue's API `ref` we can assign an external (located outside the wrapper) toggler.

 ``` html
 <button sky-accordion-toggle="'toggleFirst'">Toggle first element</button>